Biography

 Deux affiches rectangulaires verticales accrochées à un mur, présentant des motifs géométriques avec des bandes noires, blanches, bleues et grises.

-For all requests for artistic or commercial collaboration, or for orders, please fill in the contact page.
+For artistic collaborations or inquiries, please use the contact page.